-For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's BAQSIMI®, an intranasal glucagon dry powder, Eli Lilly's GEK, Novo Nordisk's GlucaGen HypoKit and Fresenius Kabi's glucagon emergency kit for low blood sugar.
-Zealand Pharma has submitted a New Drug Application for their dasiglucagon auto-injector HypoPal® which has been accepted by the FDA with a PDUFA target action date of March 27, 2021.
+For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's Baqsimi®, an intranasal glucagon dry powder, Eli Lilly's GEK, Novo Nordisk's GlucaGen HypoKit and Fresenius Kabi's glucagon emergency kit for low blood sugar.
+Amphastar's ANDA for generic Glucagon for Injection Emergency Kit was approved by the FDA on December 29, 2020 for the treatment of severe hypoglycemia.
+Zealand Pharma received approval by the FDA of its dasiglucagon auto-injector Zegalogue® in March 2021 with an expected launch in June 2021.
 At any time, these or other industry participants may develop alternative treatments, products or procedures for the treatment of severe hypoglycemia that compete directly or indirectly with Gvoke.
 Competitors may also develop and patent processes or products earlier than we can or obtain regulatory clearance or approvals for competing products more rapidly than we can, which could impair our ability to develop and commercialize similar processes or products.
 If alternative treatments are, or are perceived to be, superior to our products, sales of our products or product candidates, if approved, could be negatively affected and our results of operations could suffer.